kkllPreciel/QtDirect3D12/README.md

-# 3D Model Viewer in Qt Direct3D12
+# 3D Model Viewer in Direct3D12 with Qt

 * C++11
 * Qt